 “I live here with my father.
 We are also looking for somewhere else to stay.
 My father has been negotiating a deal for a small bungalow in Corona, but I don’t think we can afford it.”

-Carrie nodded solemnly, as if she was already well informed about this.
-Then she squinted against a sudden burst of sun that had managed to slice through the heavy clouds, and leaned on the windowsill with her elbows.
+Carrie nodded solemnly as if she was already well informed about this.
+Then she squinted against a sudden burst of sun that had managed to slice through the heavy clouds and leaned on the windowsill with her elbows.
 She had briefly to hold up one hand to shield her eyes from the sudden light.
 It only lasted a few moments then the clouds had mushroomed again and choked the rays.
-There was a dim glow behind the clouds now but they looked thick and fat and not as if they intended to give up so easily again.
+There was a dim glow behind the clouds now but they looked fat and not as if they intended to give up so easily again.

-Ghazala looked over her should towards the gray ocean.
-“In Pakistan we lived almost as far away from the sea, as one possibly could.
+Ghazala looked over her shoulder towards the gray ocean.
+“In Pakistan, we lived almost as far away from the sea, as one possibly could.
 In Kashmir.”

 “Oh …” Carrie blurted, “isn’t that where— ”

 “Yes,” Ghazala nodded quickly.
 “But it’s not as bad now as it was.”